|

 artistic vision, craft it to the pinnacle of polish, and go on to reach

-T he role of craft is often not well understood,
+their self-defined destination of success.
+The role of craft is often not well understood,

 but it sits right in the in the middle of that journey from creation to